 Trying to beautify an entire house with a limited budget means doing whatever we can to make the money go as far as possible.
 I thought of all sorts of ways to save on our kitchen remodel, and one of them was to spray paint cabinet knobs!
 I dreamed of having real crystal knobs in an oil rubbed bronze finish something like these, but they just weren’t in the budget.
-Sadly, even the acrylic knobs in an oil rubbed bronze finish were quite expensive.
+Sadly, even the glass knobs in oil rubbed bronze finish were quite expensive.
 Post contains affiliate links.

 How to Spray Paint Cabinet Knobs:

-- If your knobs need only need paint on the bases like mine, tape the knobs off carefully with painters tape.
+If your knobs need only need paint on the bases like mine, tape the knobs off carefully with painters tape.
 Next, wipe a little deglosser on the surface to be painted.

-- Time to paint!
+Next, it is time to paint!
 To prevent overspray, put them in a box and spray in light coats, turning them in between each coat of paint.
 I used Rustoleum Universal All Surface Spray Paint oil rubbed bronze.
 I love this metallic paint because it has an easy spray handle, plus it is a paint and primer combined.

-- After the paint had a couple days to dry thoroughly, remove the painters tape.
+3. After the paint had a couple days to dry thoroughly, remove the painters tape.

 I think the knobs look lovely.

 Who doesn’t love some sparkle in their life? 🙂

 They help me put the “Chic” in my farmhouse chic kitchen.

 We installed them six months ago, and they are holding up very well.
 I couldn’t be happier with the result!
 I use this same method to create crystal knob finials for my DIY curtain rods!
-These cheap little knobs can also be found around our home on top of candle jars and dollar tree garden cloches.
+These cheap little knobs can also be found around our home on top of candle jars and diy garden cloches.
 I could put a faux crystal knob on just about anything…it may be an addiction.